jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 ## Musical Intervals

+When talking about musical notes, we will usually refer to them in relation to the notes around them.
+To do this, it is helpful to know how to count musical distance.
+One way to do that is to count the half steps.

+* 0 half steps between the notes: Unison
+* 1 half steps between the notes: Augmented Unison/Minor Second
+* 2 half steps between the notes: Major Second
+* 3 half steps between the notes: Augmented Second/Minor Third
+* 4 half steps between the notes: Major Third/Diminished Fourth
+* 5 half steps between the notes: Augmented Third/Perfect Fourth
+* 6 half steps between the notes: Augmented Fourth/Diminished Fifth
+* 7 half steps between the notes: Perfect Fifth
+* 8 half steps between the notes: Augmented Fifth/Minor Sixth
+* 9 half steps between the notes: Major Sixth
+* 10 half steps between the notes: Augmented Sixth/Minor Seventh
+* 11 half steps between the notes: Major Seventh/Diminished Octave
+* 12 half steps between the notes: Octave
+* and so on...

 ## Musical Scales

 A musical scale is a collection of intervals.
 Starting on one note, then following the interval pattern will create a scale.
 Scales are useful for a variety of reasons because they contain all of the notes within a given key.
 The note beginning the scale is the key of that scale. following the same pattern on a different note will result in another of the same scale in a different key.